 A bankruptcy can remain on your credit report for up to 10 years and there is a good chance your FICO score will be lowered because of it.
 But fear not, there are ways to repair your credit after a bankruptcy.

 Review Your Credit Reports

 After the bankruptcy dust settles, the first thing you should do is obtain a current copy of all three credit reports.
 You can request a free copy of your Experian, Equifax, and TransUnion credit reports once a year from AnnualCreditReport.com.
 These reports do not come with a credit score but you can get your score for a small fee.
-There are also numerous companies which offer a free credit score if you sign up for their credit monitoring service.
+There are also numerous companies that offer a free credit score if you sign up for their credit monitoring service.
 This is a good idea if you would like to check your report numerous times throughout the year and if you want to be notified of changes on your report.
-We have list of recommended companies.
+We have a list of recommended companies.

 Stay Current on Your Monthly Payments

 This might sound obvious but it is worth saying.
-Your payment history makes up 35 percent of your credit score so one of the easiest ways to increase your score it to pay your bills on time.
+Your payment history makes up 35 percent of your credit score so one of the easiest ways to increase your score is to pay your bills on time.

 If you are one of those forgetful people, set up reminders on your iPhone or Android calendar or set up automatic payments.
-This way you will not only ensure timely payments, it will make the task easier for you and less stressful.
+This way you will not only ensure timely payments, but it will also make the task easier for you and less stressful.

 Apply For New Types of Credit